Marco-Di-Tullio/Fermionic.jl/README.md

  0.311511811686744
 ```

-This can also be done in a more efficient way working in the fixed particle number subspace, or symbolically, as you can see in the superconducting example in the corresponding folder.
+This can also be done in a more efficient way working in the fixed particle number subspace, or symbolically (non fixed g and e), as you can see in 'examples\6.
+Solving a superconducting system (Example)'.

 ![](/images/quantuminfo.png)